TheHive-Project/CortexDocs/analyzer_requirements.md

 You need to have or create a free Hunter.io [account](https://hunter.io/).

 Provide the [API key](https://hunter.io/api_keys) as a value for the `key` parameter.

+### KnowBe4
+This responder will allow the integration between TheHive/Cortex and KnowBe4's User Events API.
+If a "Mail" dataType is tagged with a specified tag, such as "phished" (or left blank), then the associated user will have a custom event added to their profile in KnowBe4.

+#### Requirements
+You must provide an API key as a value for the `api_key` parameter to access the User Events API.
+API documentation to retreive your key is located at [User Event API ](https://developer.knowbe4.com/events/#tag/Introduction).

+You must provide the appropriate `base_url` parameter dependent on your geographic location.
+More information available at [User Events API](https://developer.knowbe4.com/events/#tag/Base-URL).

+You must provide the appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline.

+You must provide the appropriate `event_type` parameter so that Cortex can create the correct type of event in the Users' timeline.
+[User Events API](https://developer.knowbe4.com/events/#tag/Event-Types).

 ### MaxMind
 Geolocate an IP Address via [MaxMind](https://www.maxmind.com/en/home)